Kaunas International Film Festival: Purpose

-The Kaunas International Film Festival was launched in 2007 with two aims in mind: to stop developers from turning the Romuva, Lithuania's oldest cinema, into a casino, and to seek homogenization of the country's film culture.
-It specifically celebrates art-house film making but shows indie and internationally acclaimed movies alike, both from and outside of Lithuania.
+The Kaunas International Film Festival specifically celebrates art-house film making but shows indie and internationally acclaimed movies alike, both from and outside of Lithuania.
 The festival is associated with the network Eye on Films, which is hosted by Media Mundus, a member of the CICAE network, and the domestic arm of the European Network of Young Cinema NISI MASA.
 In addition to screenings, many panel discussions, masterclasses, and lectures are offered as part of the festival.
-Additional programmes change annually but the four constants are Wide Angle, which explores "contemporary tendencies in the film art"; Identity; Music Moves the World; and All the Muses, which are films focusing on art.
+Additional programmes change annually, but the four constants are Wide Angle, which explores "contemporary tendencies in the film art"; Identity; Music Moves the World; and All the Muses, which are films focusing on art.
 The Silver Audience Award Cup was introduced in 2010.

 The 2020 festival was held online due to the COVID-19 pandemic and was the first digital festival in Lithuania.